Myanmar Country Summary

 Sanctions

-The US and EU have imposed sanctions on Myanmar due to ongoing human rights violations and the military coup.
-The EU's restrictive measures include asset freezes, travel bans, and arms embargoes, reaffirming its commitment to the people of Myanmar for a democratic future.
-These sanctions aim to pressure the military regime while supporting efforts for peace and democracy.
+As of October 2023, the US and EU have ongoing sanctions against Myanmar due to human rights violations and the military coup.
+These sanctions include asset freezes, travel bans, and restrictions on arms and dual-use goods, reflecting a commitment to support the people of Myanmar in their pursuit of democracy and peace.

 Economy

-Myanmar's economy has faced significant setbacks following the military coup on February 1, 2021, leading to a sharp decline in real GDP, which shrank by 9% in FY 2020-21 and an additional 12% in FY 2021-22.
-Although there was a modest recovery with a 4% growth in FY 2022-23, ongoing conflict and economic mismanagement have severely hampered commercial activity, compounded by foreign exchange restrictions and a deteriorating investment climate.
+Myanmar's economy has faced significant challenges since the military coup on February 1, 2021, which reversed a decade of economic progress.
+The country's real GDP contracted sharply by 9% in FY 2020-21 and an additional 12% in FY 2021-22, although it showed a modest recovery with a 4% growth in FY 2022-23 and an estimated 1% in FY 2023-24.
+The ongoing conflict, economic mismanagement, and foreign exchange restrictions have severely hampered commercial activity and deterred foreign investment.

-The investment climate in Myanmar has significantly deteriorated following the military coup on February 1, 2021, leading to a sharp decline in commercial activity and a contraction of real GDP.
-Foreign exchange restrictions imposed by the Central Bank of Myanmar, along with the suspension of operations by many foreign companies, have further complicated the investment landscape, creating a challenging environment for potential investors.
-The rule of law is increasingly compromised, with risks of property expropriation and nationalization, making it essential for investors to conduct thorough due diligence.
+The investment climate in Myanmar has significantly deteriorated following the military coup on February 1, 2021, which reversed previous economic progress and led to a sharp decline in commercial activity.
+Foreign exchange restrictions imposed by the Central Bank of Myanmar, along with arbitrary detentions and the potential for property expropriation, have heightened risks for investors, prompting many foreign companies to suspend operations or withdraw entirely.
+The lack of transparency and rule of law further complicates the investment landscape, making it essential for potential investors to conduct thorough due diligence.

 Buy Full Myanmar Report